Skip to main content

 Example 5: Automatic Failover

 The AMPS Python client includes both a basic client, and a high availability client with additional features, including the ability to automatically failover if the client is disconnected.
-This example shows how to set up a high availability client for failover:
+This example shows how to set up a high availability client for failover.

-client = AMPS.HAClient("myClient")
+client = AMPS.HAClient("haclient-with-failover")

 # create a server chooser